inexorgame-obsolete/wiki-mirror/Build.md

    You should keep your root directory clean and create a directory named build inside the root directory.
    Then tell CMake to generate to that directory instead of the root directory.
    To do this from the commandline, just use `(mkdir build; cd build && cmake -G "<your generator>" ..)`.

+## Build Environment

+### One-Click Build environment

+The script `install-homunculus.sh` in the `tools` folder can be used to automatically compile Sauerbraten fork or to generate Eclipse, Code Blocks, Xcode projects.
+For Mingw users it can also generate visual studio projects.

+It works on OS X, Debian (and derivatives, e.g. Ubuntu), Arch Linux and MinGW.

+Just download and run it.

+Mac users will have to install XCode first.

+### Manual Installation of the Build Environment

+First you need to install the dependencies.
+Those boil down to:

+* Git
+* A compile (e.g. GCC)
+* A linker (e.g. GCC)
+* Cmake
+* OpenGL
+* SDL
+* SDL_Image
+* SDL_Mixer

+Depending on your environment you also need some of those:

+* make (linux, mingw)
+* Eclipse (if you want to use eclipse)
+** egit Plugin (install it using the Eclipse Marketplace)
+* Xcode (under Mac OS X)
+* CMake GUI (optional)
+* Github for Mac/Windows (optional)